Advertiser Disclosure

 Line of Credit

-A business line of credit is similar in use to a credit card.
+A business line of credit is similar to a credit card.
 Instead of borrowing a lump sum of money with a traditional business loan, you get a credit line that you can draw cash on as you need it.
 You only pay interest on the amount you borrow, and you may not be expected to offer collateral as a guarantee that you will repay the line of credit.
 You can usually get a line of credit in any amount between $1,000 and $250,000.
 It might be something to consider if you need money for your LLC but don’t have a good credit score.

 Merchant Cash Advance